hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Boolean-valued semantics.md

 <script type="text/x-mathjax-config"> MathJax.Hub.Config({ tex2jax: { inlineMath: [['$','$'], ['\\(','\\)']], processEscapes: true } }); </script> <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 This is the first post in a projected multi-post sequence on **forcing** and its use in independence proofs in set theory.
 I'm hoping to take the sequence in a philosophical direction, but this is an area of philosophy for which quite a lot of (thankfully attractive) maths is needed.
-The intended pre-requisites are an understanding of first-order logic up to the completeness theorem, and an understanding of the axioms of ZFC.
+The intended pre-requisites are an understanding of first-order logic up to the completeness theorem, an understanding of the axioms of ZFC, and understanding of the basic model theory of ZFC (the Von Neumann hierarchy and Mostowski collapse).
 [Written by a beginner etc].

 ## What is a model?